 Hold up your gold for everyone to see!
-[Encourage the students to pretend they found gold and show it to their classmates.]
+[Encourage students to pretend they found gold and show it to their classmates.]
 Wow!
 We found so much gold!
 But remember, even though finding gold was exciting, it was also a lot of hard work.
 People who joined the Gold Rush had to be very strong and brave, just like all of you today.
-The Gold Rush was a time period when many people moved to California between 1848 and 1855, seeking their fortunes by searching for gold.
 Now, let's sit in a circle and talk about what we found.